kanzixiang666/Squirrel-Tracker-Project/README.md

     - located at: /sightings/add

-Clicking squirrel's id allows users to update information of a specific squirrel
+Clicking squirrel's id allows users to update information of a specific squirrel!

     - located at: /sightings/<specific squirrel id>